jensbrak/SpamDetector/README.md

     * https://akismet.com/development/api/#detailed-docs
     * https://akismet.com/development/api/#comment-check

-# Usage
+# Usage / setup
-See Code snippets below for example.
+See Code snippets at the end for shortened examples.
 Basically, do this:

 ## Code
 1. Add a reference to `Zon3.SpamDetector` in your Piranha project